mdavid626/blog/about.md

 >Don't worry about what anybody else is going to do.
 The best way to predict the future is to invent it. <cite>Alan Kay</cite>

-David lives in Munich, Germany with his beautiful girlfriend.
+David lives in Munich, Germany.

 *Thank You for reading!*